csd-was-taken/Webbed-Site/README.md

 # csd-was-taken.github.io

 hey yeah this is just hosting my personal website (wii.gay).
-I plan on using basic html and javascript because 1, maintain compatibility with old shit because i want to, and 2 im not smart
+I plan on using basic html and javascript 1, to maintain compatibility with old shit because i want to, and 2 im not smart

 TODO:
 * Add about me